kubernetes/git-sync/README.md

 # git-sync

-git-sync is a simple command that pulls a git repository into a local directory.
-It is a perfect "sidecar" container in Kubernetes - it can periodically pull files down from a repository so that an application can consume them.
+git-sync is a simple command that pulls a git repository into a local directory, waits for a while, then repeats.
+As the remote repository chan ges, those changes will be synced locally.
+It is a perfect "sidecar" container in Kubernetes - it can pull files down from a repository so that an application can consume them.

 git-sync can pull one time, or on a regular interval.
 It can pull from the HEAD of a branch, from a git tag, or from a specific git hash.
-It will only re-pull if the target of the run has changed in the upstream repository.
-When it re-pulls, it updates the destination directory atomically.
-In order to do this, it uses a git worktree in a subdirectory of the `--root` and flips a symlink.
+It will only re-pull if the referenced target has changed in the upstream repository (e.g. a new commit on a branch).
+It "publishes" each sync through a worktree and a named symlink.
+This ensures an atomic update - consumers will not see a partially constructed view of the local repository.

 git-sync can pull over HTTP(S) (with authentication or not) or SSH.

-git-sync can also be configured to make a webhook call upon successful git repo synchronization.
+git-sync can also be configured to make a webhook call or exec a command upon successful git repo synchronization.
 The call is made after the symlink is updated.

 ## Major update: v3.x -> v4.x